 Pepito is a little boy who turns up in many jokes.
 In some countries Jaimito or Benito take his place, but regardless of the name, these are some of the best known jokes in Spanish.
 Not all Pepito jokes are appropriate for children, but many of them are.
 You can find 10 of them here: Pepito Jokes for Spanish Learners.

 Tips for Telling Spanish Jokes to Kids

-Use these suggestions to make the most of Spanish jokes with language learners.
+Use these suggestions to make the most of jokes with language learners.

 The vocabulary in jokes varies a lot, so children understand some perfectly and others not at all.
-Look for jokes that kids will understand, teach specific words if they are only missing one or two, and come back to other jokes when they have acquired more Spanish.
+So, look for jokes that kids will understand, teach specific words if they are only missing one or two, and come back to other jokes when they have acquired more Spanish.